menu

 Overview

 Palo Alto is a tiny borough located in the state of Pennsylvania.
 With a population of 969 people and just one neighborhood, Palo Alto is the 839th largest community in Pennsylvania.
-Palo Alto has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Palo Alto has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-When you are in Palo Alto, you'll notice that it is more blue-collar than most other communities in America.
-35.96% of Palo Alto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Palo Alto is a blue-collar town, with 35.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Palo Alto is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Palo Alto who work in office and administrative support (11.70%), sales jobs (9.57%), and healthcare suport services (9.15%).

 Setting & Lifestyle